chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 Adding the layering to the model was successful, you can find more details about the implementation below.
 The model is able to track the laying on the shapes and likewise transmit the layering information to the views.
 The text view works appropriately; however, we have no way to check if the SVG works because the SVG implementation by the providers is not functional.
+The SVG view seems functional for some files and for some other files it fails to render properly.

 Adding the add shape feature to the interactive view was successful, you can find more details about the implementation below.
 Here is a very high level overview.
 The new GUI takes in text and passes it to the controller.
-The controller then processes the string and , which leads to the shapes and motions being added to the currently playing animation.
+The controller then processes the string and, which leads to the shapes and motions being added to the currently playing animation.
 The controller uses an object called EditInputReader that functions similarly to the AnimationFileReader to process the input.